panemu/ngx-panemu-table/projects/demo/src/app/doc/introduction/index.md

 ```
 - Row Grouping.
    - Support group level pagination.
    - Customizable row group header and footer.
+See `*CustomRowGroupPage`.
 - Column header
   - Group multiple columns under one cell header.
   - Support custom cell header renderer.
 You can put anything in column header.
 - Column Resizable.
+- User can change column visibility, position and stickiness at runtime.
+See `PanemuSettingComponent`.
+- Save table states:
+  - Columns visibility, position and stickiness.
+  - Filter, grouping, sorting and pagination.

+  If user changes any of those, go to other and back, the states are restored.
+See `*PersistStatesPage`.
 - Customizable table cell.
   - Support custom cell using `ng-template` or angular component.
   - Support custom cell formatting and styling
   - Cell expansion.
 See `*CellExpansionPage`. ✨
 - Sticky column, header and footer
+- Cell colspan and rowspan.
+See `*CellSpanningPage`.
 - Export to CSV.
 See `PanemuTableController.getcsvdata` . ✨
-- Handle huge data using virtual scroll.
+- Handle huge data using [virtual scroll](usages/virtual-scroll).
 Now it doesn't support variable row height.
 But it will in the future.

 {{ NgDocActions.demo("AllFeaturesClientComponent", {expanded: true}) }}